Oral Cancer Exam & Biopsy Service

 What to Expect from Oral Cancer Exam

 An oral cancer examination is completely painless.
-Dr. Dr. Noraian will look for abnormalities and feel the face, glands, and neck for unusual bumps.
+Dr. Noraian will look for abnormalities and feel the face, glands, and neck for unusual bumps.
 Some of the signs that he investigates are red patches and sores.
 Red patches on the floor of the mouth, or the front of the tongue, and bleeding sores which fail to heal easily may be indicative of cancerous changes.
 Leukoplakia is a hardened white or gray, slightly raised lesion that can appear inside the mouth, and may be cancerous.
-Dr. Dr. Noraian will examine for signs of these as well.
-Finalnl be examined.
+Dr. Noraian will examine for signs of these as well.